michaelsdr/momentumnet/README.rst

 Memory savings when applying Momentum ResNets to Transformers
 -------------------------------------------------------------

-Here is a short `tutorial <https://colab.research.google.com/drive/1zAyNz2mSxCNcy-rIXLDYS8B2CJXqDYA3?usp=sharing>`_ showing the memory gains using Momentum Transformers.
+Here is a short `tutorial <https://colab.research.google.com/drive/1zAyNz2mSxCNcy-rIXLDYS8B2CJXqDYA3?usp=sharing>`_ showing the memory gains when using Momentum Transformers.